euphorie/osha.oiradoc/docs/manuals/editor2.rst

 In a standard OiRA tool, the user can only plan for measures that are still required.
 But it might be desirable to also document the measures that have already been implemented, for example in a report that documents the overall state of the risk assessment and prevention.

 Therefore, an OiRA tool can be switched from the ”Classic” (i.e. standard) variant to a type that enables the user to define measures that have already been implemented.
+It is up to the national partners to decide which kind of tool (the standard one or the one including measures already in place) is the best option.
+If you are working on a sectoral tool, liaise with the national OiRA partner.

 See the :ref:`chapter about editing an OiRA tool <enable-measures-in-place>` on how to switch the type of tool.

 .. figure:: images/editor/cms-measures-in-place.png
     :align: center